dludwin/Portfolio/README.md

 Experience designing single page applications using frameworks like AngularJS Exposure to UNIX/Linux
 Strong fundamental knowledge of SQL and relational database design

+Bachelor's or master's degree in Computer Science, or related degree 3-5 years of Java experience
+Strong knowledge of object-oriented concepts & multi-tier applications Strong understanding of DBMS concepts (Oracle platform is a plus) Hands on expertise in server-side programming in Java/C++ J2EE experience Knowledge of financial instruments (preferred)

 ### My-First-React-app : https://first-react-app-dominikludwin.netlify.app/